How overages on land sales are taxed

 The capital gains tax treatment of unascertainable future consideration was established in two important tax cases which are covered in HMRC's guidance here.

-Put very simply, where these rules apply then any future consideration is axed in the year of receipt as opposed to being included as part of the total sale proceeds when the land is sold.
+So, where these rules apply any future consideration is taxed in the year of receipt instead of being included with the total proceeds on the land sale.

 Overages taxed as income

-If HMRC's anti-avoidance rules apply, and the transaction involving the land sale forms part of, or amount to, a trade, any future consideration will be treated as income.
+If HMRC's anti-avoidance rules apply, and the transaction involving the land sale is regarded as trading, future consideration will be treated as income.

-These rules are designed to catch profits that arise from land transactions, which, by definition, are akin to trading activities.
-The legislation is far reaching, capturing not only outright land sales but also overages where the consideration is contingent and unascertainable at the time of the initial sale.
+These rules are designed to catch profits that arise from land transactions, which, are akin to trading activities.
+The legislation is far reaching, capturing not only land sales but also overages.
+Especially where the consideration is contingent and unascertainable at the time of the initial sale.

-If HMRC can establish that the landowner's intention was to sell the land as part of a trade, or that there is a pattern of similar transactions suggesting a trading activity, the overage payment is likely to be taxed as income.
-This is true even if the landowner is not a habitual property developer.
-In fact a single transaction can be treated as trading if it is undertaken in a manner resembling a trade.
+If HMRC establish the landowner's intended to sell the land as part of a trade, or there is a pattern of similar transactions suggesting a trading activity, the overage payment is likely to be taxed as income.
+What's more, this is true even if the landowner is not a habitual property developer.
+Moreover, a single transaction can be treated as trading undertaken in a manner resembling a trade.

-For example a landowner historically engaged in buying and selling land with the intention of realizing a profit from its development may find that an overage payment is taxed as income.
-Similarly, if a non-trading landowner enters into an overage agreement with the clear intention of profiting from the future development value of the land, this too could be perceived as a trading activity by HMRC.
+For example, a landowner historically engaged in buying and selling land with the intention of realizing a profit from development may find that an overage is taxed as income.
+Similarly, if a non-trading landowner enters into an overage agreement intending to profit from the land's future development value, this could also be perceived as a trading activity by HMRC.

-Conversely where someone sells part of their garden to a developer with an overage clause that entitles him to 10% of the value of the land if planning permission is granted within the next five years that overage may be treated as a capital gain.
+Alternatively, where someone sells part of their garden to a developer with an overage clause entitling them to 10% of the value of the land if granted planning permission in the next five years that overage may be treated as a capital gain.
 This is especially where they have no track record of property development, and the overage is clearly linked to the disposal of their garden.

 Summary